Teaching treble clef note names can be FUN lessons for teachers and students. Take a peek at these FREE lessons, tips, and ideas.

 - Read the rhythm.

-- Sing the pitches.
+- Sing the treble clef pitches.

-- Sing & play.
+- Sing the note names while students play.

-- Think & play.
+- Think the note names while students play.

 Conclusion Teaching Treble Clef Note Names